-LulzBot will release a new stable version of the software, typically every quarter.
+Every quarter LulzBot will release a new stable version of the software.
 It is best to update the software every time a new version is released.
-The software is as important as the hardware in printing quality parts.
+The software is as important in printing quality parts as the hardware.
 Each quarterly software update can bring advances in print quality.
 The files are available at http://download.lulzbot.com/TAZ/.
 You can also find updated software versions in the Support/Downloads section of LulzBot.com.